Insight-deviler/Jar2Dex/README.md

 We don't collect any user data.

 # Notice
-You can also extract rt.jar file from rhe jdk8 linux x86 version from Oracle website Email for queries insightagri10@gmail.com
+You can also extract rt.jar file from rhe jdk8 linux x86 version from Oracle website.

+Email for queries insightagri10@gmail.com